Cosmian/kms/documentation/docs/cli/cli.md

-I can be retrieved directly from a JSON file downloaded from Google interface when creating and configurating the service account (following Google documentation).
+I can be retrieved directly from a JSON file downloaded from Google interface when creating and configuring the service account (following Google documentation).

 Example: